Lisa Brokop

-Lisa Brokop (born June 6, 1973) is a Canadian country music singer/songwriter and actress.
+Lisa Ann Brokop (born June 6, 1973) is a Canadian country music singer/songwriter.
 Active since 1990 in the country music field, she has released a total of seven studio albums and has charted more than twenty singles on the country music charts in her native Canada.
-Several of these singles have also crossed over to the American country music charts, although she has not entered the Top 40 in the U.S.; her highest charting songs, "Give Me a Ring Sometime" and "Take That", both peaked at No. 52 in 1994.
-Her highest chart single is the No. 8 "Better Off Broken" from 1999 in Canada.
+Several of these singles have also crossed over to the American country music charts, although she has not entered the Top 40 in the U.S.; her highest-charting songs, "Give Me a Ring Sometime" and "Take That", both peaked at No. 52 in 1994.
+Her highest chart single is "Better Off Broken"; released in 1999, it reached No. 8 in Canada.

+She was inducted into the Canadian Country Music Hall of Fame in 2025.

 Career

 Early life

 Lisa Brokop was born in Surrey, British Columbia in 1973.
-By age seven, Brokop was performing on stage with her accordion-playing mother, performing polkas and numerous country music songs.
+By age seven, she was performing on stage with her accordion-playing mother, performing polkas and numerous country music songs.
 When Brokop was twelve years old, she began sitting in with bands throughout Vancouver, British Columbia and joined a touring band in when she was 15.
 In 1990, when Brokop was only 17 years old, she issued her debut single, "Daddy, Sing to Me".
 The song managed to reach the top 10 of the Canadian RPM Country Tracks chart.
 Her debut album, My Love, was issued the following year on the independent Libre Records label.
 In June 1991, Brokop graduated from the Princess Margaret Secondary School in her hometown of Surrey; she then proceeded to move south to Nashville, Tennessee to further her country music career.